-In order to be awarded a certificate of completion for the Stability theory course the trainee must pass a validated online or paper assessment protocol at the training centre.
+In order to be awarded a certificate of completion for the Stability theory course, the trainee must pass a validated online or paper assessment protocol at the training centre.
 The pass mark shall be 65%.

-Students who fail the first attempt can be provided two additional attempts within six months of the first attempt; however, the second attempt must be undertaken within 24 hours of the first attempt.
-Failing these three initial attempts, the student is required to repeat the course and undertake the assessment again.
+Students who fail the first attempt can be allowed two additional attempts within six months of the first attempt; however, the second attempt must be undertaken within 24 hours of the first attempt.
+A student who fails these three initial attempts is required to repeat the course and undertake the assessment again.